 “I received a promotion, my salary almost doubled, I have more vacation time, and I am in a place where I feel appreciated and respected for what I have to offer.
 Contacting Rose was the best thing I have done for myself in terms of a career move.”

 “It was such a relief to find someone who not only believes it’s possible to have a job that you’re excited to show up to — Rose knows how to get you there.”

 I only accept a limited number of clients so I can do the best work for each one.

 If you’re feeling frustrated, stuck, or need a change, I can help you cut through all the BS and get a dream job you’ll love.

 Email me at firstname.lastname@example.org

 THE OFFICIAL BIO

 Rose Keating is a Certified Professional Career Coach who has worked with thousands of individuals in career planning and job search strategy.
 She has a Bachelor’s degree in Business Administration from Boston University focusing on Organizational Behavior.
 Rose worked as a Staffing Consultant and Recruiter for Beacon Hill Staffing Group in Boston, MA after college where she learned what hiring managers look for and how they make decisions.
-After a stint working in the pharmaceutical industry as a Project Manager, she joined Hult International Business School as a Career Services Manager where she helps MBA and Masters of International Business and Marketing students from over 77 countries find their dream job in the United States and across the world.
-She is a member of the Professional Association of Resume Writers and Career Coaches and has been published in BostInno.
+After a stint working in the pharmaceutical industry as a Project Manager, she joined Hult International Business School as a Career Services Manager where she helped MBA and Masters of International Business and Marketing students from over 77 countries find their dream job in the United States and across the world.
+She then spent several years leading the Career Development Team at Questrom School of Business at Boston University before joining MIT Sloan School of Management as the Director of Career Development, MBA & Specialty Masters.
+She is a member of the Professional Association of Resume Writers and Career Coaches and a Certified Gallup Strengths Coach.